solidi/writing/writing-ideas.md

     1. If we ever get to mars
 1. Some small "historical" write up that goes deep but at the same time enlightening
     1. Example is [The History of 'Ampersand'](https://www.merriam-webster.com/words-at-play/the-history-of-ampersand)
-1. Memoirs of Remote Work
-    1. Ping-pong between the trip and the thinking
-    1. Wrap it around the story of walking in Brooklyn
-    1. Seeking relationships outside the home
-    1. Distillation of all work
-    1. Knowlegde workings really live in their heads
-    1. Contra to the work ethic instilled in me
-    1. What does it mean to work
-    1. Seeking and being with humans is important, no matter how akward you are
-    1. Tradeoffs, all tradeoffs
-    1. More time to do other things at the same speed of work
-    1. Even others who came back, realized more social events are needed
-    1. The world you were born into no longer exists

 ## Updates